marc2332/bliss/doc/docs/flint_interaction.md

 BLISS shell is blocked until user makes a rectangular selection:

-Once the rectangle is created, back on the BLISS shell, result is returned by the `.select_shape` method:
+Once the rectangle is created, back on the BLISS shell, result is returned by the `select_shape` method:

 ```py
 rectangle